bvaughn123/test_stuff/README.md

           #....other variables below.....
     ```

-- [ ] Do I create a task to Halt box, package, unzip, and perform a qemu-img -c to convert to ovf?
-    **May solve the a backlog task of ovf creation, but will require a qemu-img convert task on the box.img file in the box package**

 ### Agnostic Vagrantfile and Templated Vars for nested vm creation

 1. Declare values for the vars to be imported into the "agnosticized" vagrant.